Ralstonia

 Ralstonia is a genus of bacteria, previously included in the genus Pseudomonas.
 It is named after the American bacteriologist Ericka Ralston.
-Ericka Ralston was born in 1944 in Saratoga, California, and died in 2015 in Sebastopol, California.
-While in graduate school at the University of California at Berkeley, she identified 20 strains of Pseudomonas which formed a phenotypical homologous group, and named them Pseudomonas pickettii, after M.J.
-Pickett in the Department of Bacteriology at the University of California at Los Angeles, from whom she had received the strains.
+While in graduate school at the University of California at Berkeley, Ralston identified 20 strains of Pseudomonas which formed a phenotypical homologous group, and named them Pseudomonas pickettii, after M.J.
+Pickett, from whom she had received the strains.
 Later, P. pickettii was transferred to the new genus Ralstonia, along with several other species.
-She continued her research into bacterial pathogenesis under the name of Ericka Barrett while a professor of microbiology at the University of California at Davis from 1977 until her retirement in 1996.